spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/marketplace/install-the-marketplace-merchant-product-offer-service-points-availability-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following modules have been installed:
+Make sure the following modules have been installed:

 | MODULE                                                | EXPECTED DIRECTORY                                                           |
 |-------------------------------------------------------|------------------------------------------------------------------------------|